Guide to Alaska natural gas projects

 - ExxonMobil, ConocoPhillips and BP, the main North Slope producers, plus pipeline company TransCanada, in March 2012 said they are to export LNG to Asia, where the gas currently can fetch a much higher price than in North America.
-They are in the early stages of considering this option.
+The state of Alaska joined the effort in January 2014.

-- A Japanese company called is proposing an LNG plant in Southcentral Alaska that could start up in 2019 or 2020 and eventually produce 15 million to 20 million metric tons a year.
+- A Japanese company called is proposing either a small-scale or large-scale LNG plant on Southcentral Alaska's Kenai Peninsula.
 The company was formed in late 2011 by Japan's Hyogo Prefecture, a regional government, as well as other business interests and several small Japanese utilities affected by that nation's nuclear power plant shutdowns following an earthquake and tsunami that year.

 - The has proposed a government-owned Valdez LNG project.
 The port authority was formed in the late 1990s and is a joint venture of the Fairbanks North Star Borough and Valdez, two local governments along the pipeline route.

-Two of the sponsors — ExxonMobil and TransCanada — in 2010 proposed to build a 48-inch buried pipeline to Valdez, with someone else constructing and operating an LNG plant there.
+Two of the sponsors — ExxonMobil and TransCanada — in 2010 proposed to build a pipeline to Valdez, with someone else constructing and operating an LNG plant there.
 They found insufficient customer interest at that time to pursue the project.
-But the global LNG market has changed since then, and they have taken up the new LNG effort with ConocoPhillips and BP.
-This team is considering Nikiski as site of its liquefaction plant and export terminal and is planning environmental field work and engineering in 2014.
+But the global LNG market has changed since then, and they have taken up the new LNG effort with ConocoPhillips, BP and the state.
+The project team has selected Nikiski as site of its liquefaction plant and export terminal and is planning environmental field work and engineering in 2014.

 |Alaska LNG project|